 The Fund invests in pooled funds and is therefore directly exposed to credit risk in relation to the solvency of the investment manager and custodian of those funds.
 Direct credit risk arising from pooled funds is mitigated by the underlying assets of the pooled funds being ring-fenced from the investment managers, the regulatory environments in which the pooled fund managers operate and diversification of the Fund's investments across a number of pooled funds.
-The Trustee, with the help of its advisers, carries out due diligence checks prior to the appointment of any new investment manager or fund, and monitors for changes to the operating environment of the existing pooled funds.
+The Fiduciary Manager carries out due diligence checks prior to the appointment of any new investment manager or fund, and monitors for changes to the operating environment of the existing pooled funds.

 The Fund is indirectly exposed to credit risks arising from the underlying investments held by the pooled funds, for example where they invest in bonds.
-The Trustee manages this risk by investing in pooled funds that have a diversified exposure to bond issuers and have only a limited exposure to bonds rated below investment grade.
+The Fiduciary Manager manages this risk by investing in pooled funds that have a diversified exposure to bond issuers.

-2.9.
+1.9.
 Currency risk

-The Trustee has considered the case for hedging the currency risk associated with the Fund's investment into overseas equity markets and has determined it is appropriate to hedge a proportion of the developed market currency exposure.
+The Trustee has delegated the hedging of currency risk associated with the Fund's investment into overseas equity, fixed income and alternative asset markets to the Fiduciary Manager.

-2.10.
+1.10.
 Interest rate and inflation risk